Australia

 1. We will attempt to comply with any reasonable requests for specific individuals to work on the Engagement, however, we are ultimately responsible for assigning and re-assigning our personnel, as appropriate, to perform the Engagement.

-2. The engagement, termination and replacement of the OSP will be by us on terms and conditions that we determine, negotiate and/or accept.
-We will be responsible for the fees, charges and expenses of that OSP which fees, charges and expenses will be absorbed into and become part of your fees and/or disbursements.
+2. The engagement, termination and replacement of any OSP or cloud computing provider will be by us on terms and conditions that we determine, negotiate and/or accept.
+We will be responsible for the fees, charges and expenses of that OSP or the cloud computing provider which may be absorbed into and become part of your fees and/or disbursements.
+We will also take responsibility of the actions of the OSP and cloud computing provider in relation to the services.

 1. Our fees (whether hourly, an agreed or capped fee or other basis of charging) are dependent upon: